Le 1947 à Cheval Blanc

 What this means in practice is a menu architecture that uses the alpine location as an ingredient in the composition rather than as a marketing frame.
 The season and the setting provide constraints that the kitchen works within and against.
 This is the approach you see at other French creative tables operating at three-star level, such as Alléno Paris au Pavillon Ledoyen in Paris, where technical vocabulary and product sourcing do the contextual work that, in lesser kitchens, is handled by décor and menu copy.

-The structure of a creative tasting menu at this level typically moves through a progression where each course establishes a reference point that the next course either continues or reframes.
-The menu is not assembled from a list of signature dishes but composed as a sequence where rhythm and contrast matter as much as individual execution.
-At 96 points from La Liste and three Michelin stars sustained over consecutive years, the evidence suggests that the kitchen maintains this at a level of consistency that separates it from peers in the Alps.
+The structure of a creative tasting menu at this level moves through a progression where each course establishes a reference point that the next course either continues or reframes.
+At 96 points from La Liste and three Michelin stars, the kitchen maintains a high level of consistency.
 For comparison, Flocons de Sel in Megève operates in the same French alpine fine dining tier and provides a useful regional reference point, while Mirazur in Menton and Troisgros - Le Bois sans Feuilles in Ouches show how the broader French creative three-star model operates at its most developed.

 Where Le 1947 Sits in the Courchevel Field